ow-mods/owml/docs/content/pages/guides/getting_started.md

 This file should contain a class that has the same name as your project and some methods within that class.

 We'll focus on `Start()`.
 In this method we do two things:

 1. We output a message to the console alerting the user that the mod has loaded
 2. We subscribe to the scene loaded event in order to output a message to the log when the SolarSystem scene is loaded.

-You may have noticed we use the ModHelper field to achieve console output, ModHelper is a collecton of utilities your mod can use to do a variety of things.
+You may have noticed we use the ModHelper field to achieve console output, ModHelper is a collection of utilities your mod can use to do a variety of things.
 It will be covered more in a seperate guide.

 ## Building The Mod